Sustained, positive matches are made based on mentors’ and service recipients

 Although it can be difficult to involve family

-members, an agency serving children, youth, or dependent adults should at minimum obtain written, informed consent to proposed matches from service recipients’ parents or legal guardians.
-If an agency (for example, a juvenile justice agency) retains temporary custody
+members, an organization serving children, youth, or dependent adults should at minimum obtain written, informed consent to proposed matches from service recipients’ parents or legal guardians.
+If another organization (for example, a juvenile justice agency) retains temporary custody

-of the service recipient, it is sufficient to obtain consent from that agency.
+of the service recipient, it is sufficient to obtain consent from that organization.
 When other providers are also delivering services to the individuals being mentored and coordination is valued, program personnel

 can, with the agreement of service recipients and/or their parents, legal guardians, or custodians, discuss matches with appropriate personnel

-NA The agency does not serve children, youth, or dependent adults.
+NA The organization does not serve children, youth, or dependent adults.

 Mentors receive relevant information about the person with whom they are matched prior to meeting the person.